-A lawyer will help with filing necessary documents with the probate court, preparing and sending notices and publications, identifying probate assets, and handling claims against the estate.
+A lawyer in Monroe, NC will help with filing necessary documents with the probate court, preparing and sending notices and publications, identifying probate assets, and handling claims against the estate.
 The lawyer will also assist with transferring ownership of property and distribution of assets to heirs.

 The tax expert can help you file the deceased’s final tax return, if necessary, and advise you on how to handle any estate or inheritance taxes.

 With the help of your expert advisers, put together a master calendar for all the important dates related to the estate.
 Include a timeline for legal filings, payment due dates, tax deadlines, etc.